Codingflower20/vsdRiscvSoc/week-1.md

 - It is essential for low-level OS and embedded systems programming.
 - It **distinguishes `rv32imac` (which supports atomics)** from `rv32imc` (which does not)

-## Task 15: Spin-lock implementation in C with inline asm fallback
+## 15- Spin-lock implementation in C with inline asm fallback.
 Objective:
 Understand and implement atomic operations in bare-metal RISC-V to safely update a shared variable (shared_counter) in a multi-thread-like context (simulated).

-🧠 Core Concepts:
+Core Concepts:
 1. Atomic Operations
 An atomic operation is one that completes as a single, uninterruptible unit.
 In RISC-V, atomic operations prevent race conditions when multiple "threads" access shared memory.

 2. LR/SC Pair (Load-Reserved / Store-Conditional)